RonShmaya/Ron_Shmaya_316552603_Omer_Sananes_207644980/README.md

  - Creating GUI using python libaries.
  - Creating some log file in the server, depended on the subject.

-<strong> Developing a game based on the doll scene from the squid games "Red Light Green Light" is the chosen subject. </strong>
+<strong> Developing a game based on the doll scene from squid game (known as "Red Light Green Light") is the chosen subject. </strong>
 <br/>

 ## :information_source: About